HiPERCAM/hipercam/docs/reduction.rst

 fit by either gaussian or moffat profiles.
 In this case, when measuring the object position, you should hold the FWHM fixed and use a large FWHM, comparable to the width of the image.
 Experiment for best results.
-You should also raise the threshold for bad data rejection as well.
-The idea is simply to get a sort of weighted centroid, and you will not get a good profile fit.
+You should also raise the threshold for bad data rejection, `fit_thresh`, to a large value like 20 as well.
+The idea is simply to get a sort of weighted centroid, and you will not get a good profile fit (if someone is interested in implementing a better model profile for such cases, we would welcome the input).
 For very defocussed images, it is important to avoid too narrow a FWHM otherwise you could end up zeroing in on random peaks in the doughnut-like profile.

 .. _linked_apertures: